What’s harder than being new to the world of online lead generation? Realizing there are so many ways you can generate leads.

 But here’s a reality check: email is alive and kicking.

-Along with content marketing, email is the most preferred channel for generating sales leads online, according to a report from Ascend2.
+Along with content marketing, email is the most preferred channel for online lead generation, according to a report from Ascend2.

 And the reasons are pretty straightforward too.